Who Is Michael J. Fox?

 Born in Canada in 1961, actor Michael J. Fox first became widely known for his role as Alex P. Keaton on the popular sitcom Family Ties.
-He later starred in such films as Back to the Future and its sequels and Teen Wolf, as well as on the TV series Spin City.
+He later starred in the teen adventure fare Back to the Future and its sequels and Teen Wolf, before returning to television in the 1990s in Spin City.
 In 1999, Fox announced that he was battling Parkinson's disease.
 He left Spin City in 2000 to launch the Michael J. Fox Foundation for Parkinson's Research and focus on family, later guest-starring on such shows as Scrubs, Boston Legal and The Good Wife.

 Background and Early Career

 Famed actor Michael J. Fox, who first achieved stardom in 1982 as the acquisitive Reagan-era poster boy Alex P. Keaton on the sitcom Family Ties, was born Michael Andrew Fox on June 9, 1961, in Edmonton, Alberta, Canada.
 Fox began using the middle initial "J." professionally because he wanted to distinguish himself from another actor named Michael Fox, and didn't like the play on words that "Michael A. Fox" lent itself to; his stage name is also reportedly a tribute to American actor Michael J. Pollard.

 The fourth of five children born to parents Bill and Phyllis, Fox struggled in school and was too small—growing to a height of 5'4"—to compete in his favorite activity, ice hockey.
 He found an outlet in drama class, and in 1976, at the age of 15, he made his professional acting debut on the CBS series Leo and Me, playing a 10-year-old.